MiguelArenas/protasr/README.md

-ProtASR2 is an evolutionary framework to reconstruct ancestral protein sequences accounting for structural constraints.
+ProtASR is an evolutionary framework to reconstruct ancestral protein sequences accounting for structural constraints.

 It is known that protein evolution is influenced by the protein structure.
 However, most of current phylogenetic frameworks do not implement structurally constrained substitution models of evolution due to their mathematical complexity.